Getting started

 styles/ | Change colors, fonts, spacing, and layout here.
 Tokens in styles/styles.css apply across the whole site. |

 blocks/ | Edit block appearance and behavior.
-Keep block folder names unchanged — authors reference them by name in documents. |
+Keep block folder names unchanged because authors reference them by name in documents. |

-scripts/initializers/ | Configure each drop-in’s API endpoint and UI labels — one file per drop-in (for example, cart.js, checkout.js).
+scripts/initializers/ | Configure the API endpoint and UI labels for each drop-in.
+Each drop-in has one initializer file, such as cart.js or checkout.js.
 If you remove a drop-in, also remove its initializer file and all imports of it in the codebase.
 See Using drop-ins. |

 scripts/commerce.js | Edit this file to add Commerce-specific logic such as consent handling (getConsent) or custom page type detection.
 It reads your storefront configuration and sets up Commerce API connections on every page. |

-scripts/scripts.js | Add auto-generated blocks to buildAutoBlocks (the boilerplate uses this for the hero block).
-Load third-party scripts, tag managers, or analytics tools in scripts/delayed.js — it runs 3 seconds after page load so they don’t affect initial render performance. |
+scripts/scripts.js | Add automatically generated blocks to buildAutoBlocks (the boilerplate uses this for the hero block).
+Load third-party scripts, tag managers, or analytics tools in scripts/delayed.js.
+That file runs 3 seconds after page load so these scripts do not affect the initial page render. |

 build.mjs | Edit this file to customize what data drop-ins fetch from Commerce.
 For example, you can add a custom product field to the PDP query or skip query fragments your project doesn’t need.
 Use the existing entries as patterns.
 Changes take effect after running npm install. |